fleetdm/fleet/infrastructure/loadtesting/terraform/readme.md

 1. Push your branch to https://github.com/fleetdm/fleet and wait for the build to complete (https://github.com/fleetdm/fleet/actions).
 1. arm64 (M1/M2/etc) Mac Only: run `helpers/setup-darwin_arm64.sh` to build terraform plugins that lack arm64 builds in the registry.
 Alternatively, you can use the amd64 terraform binary, which works with Rosetta 2.
+1. Log into AWS SSO on `loadtesting` via `aws sso login`.
+(If you have multiple profiles, export the `AWS_PROFILE` variable.)
 1. Initialize your terraform environment with `terraform init`.
 1. Select a workspace for your test: `terraform workspace new WORKSPACE-NAME; terraform workspace select WORKSPACE-NAME`.
-Ensure your `WORKSPACE-NAME` contains only alphanumeric characters and hyphens, as it is used to generate names for AWS resources.
+Ensure your `WORKSPACE-NAME` is less than or equal to 17 characters and contains only alphanumeric characters and hyphens, as it is used to generate names for AWS resources.
 1. Apply terraform with your branch name with `terraform apply -var tag=BRANCH_NAME` and type `yes` to approve execution of the plan.
-This takes a while to complete (many minutes).
+This takes a while to complete (many minutes, > ~30m).
+You should always use a branch other than `main` (Branch `main` changes often and it might trigger rebuilts of the images.)
 1. Run database migrations (see [Running migrations](#running-migrations)).
 You will get 500 errors and your containers will not run if you do not do this.
+After running this step, you might need to wait a few minutes until the environment is up and running.
-1. Perform your tests (see [Running a loadtest](#running-a-loadtest)).
+2. Perform your tests (see [Running a loadtest](#running-a-loadtest)).
 Your deployment will be available at `https://WORKSPACE-NAME.loadtest.fleetdm.com`.
+Reach out to the infrastructure team to get the credentials to log in.
-1. When you're done, clean up the environment with `terraform destroy`.
+3. When you're done, clean up the environment with `terraform destroy` (it will prompt for the branch name).
 If A destroy fails, see [ECR Cleanup Troubleshooting](#ecr-cleanup-troubleshooting) for the most common reason.

 ### Running migrations